dumbledad/GreenBox/README.md

 6. Build, deploy, and run the project on the iPhone.
 I needed to fix the signing team first.

 The commit [afdf67](https://github.com/dumbledad/GreenBox/tree/afdf67c5f2af84e2d9e51a637641dd1f600a8cb7) contains just one simple call from the Unity C# script into the iOS native C++ code.
-The latest commit oncudes a callback from the oOS native C++ code into the Unity C# script.
+The latest commit incudes a callback from the iOS native C++ code into the Unity C# script.